reda-arab/reda-arab.github.io/_posts/2020-07-29-latex-tools.md

 Vim
 ======
-I found this article ["How I'm able to take notes in mathematics lectures using LaTeX and Vim"](https://castel.dev/post/lecture-notes-1/) which explains a very interesting setup which allows to write LaTex very fast using Vim.
+I found this article ["How I'm able to take notes in mathematics lectures using LaTeX and Vim"](https://castel.dev/post/lecture-notes-1/) which explains a very interesting setup allowing to write in LaTex very fast using Vim.